algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/WeeklyReports/weeklyReport2.md

 - Finish the Functional Specification and the Test Plan.
 - Finish the parser and the dashboard.
 - Start the body of the Technical Specification.
-- Attempt to finish the POC (like the previous week *it's not the priority*).
+- Attempt to finish the POC.